Dominican Summer League Pirates

 The Dominican Summer Pirates are a minor league baseball team in the Dominican Summer League.
-The team, also known as the DSL Pirates, plays in the Boca Chica, Dominican Republic, as a member of the Boca Chica North Division and are affiliated with the Pittsburgh Pirates.
+Also known as the DSL Pirates, they play in Boca Chica, Dominican Republic, are affiliated with the Pittsburgh Pirates.
+The Pirates operate two DSL teams: the DSL Pirates Black and DSL Pirates Gold.

 History

 Past players include Aramis Ramírez, José Guillén and Ronny Paulino.
 The club was known as the Dominican Summer League Pirates 1, or DSL Pirates 1, between 2012 and 2013, when the Venezuelan Summer Pirates were relocated to the Dominican Republic to become the Dominican Summer League Pirates 2.
 In 2014, the Pirates returned to fielding one DSL team, and the team became known once again as the DSL Pirates.